Skip to content

 contract: myContract,

-implementation: async ({ executeChildWorkflow }, input) => {
+implementation: async (context, args) => {

 // Execute child workflow and wait for result

-const result = await executeChildWorkflow(myContract, "processPayment", {
+const result = await context.executeChildWorkflow(myContract, "processPayment", {

-workflowId: `payment-${input.orderId}`,
+workflowId: `payment-${args.orderId}`,

-args: { amount: input.totalAmount },
+args: { amount: args.totalAmount },

 });

-return result.match({
+return result.match(

-Ok: (output) =>
+(output) => ({

 success: true,